wagood/laralist/README.md

 * PostgreSQL [Full Text Search Engine](https://github.com/devNoiseConsulting/laravel-scout-postgres-tsvector) for [Laravel Scout](https://github.com/devNoiseConsulting/laravel-scout-postgres-tsvector)

 * Laravel [Google Analytics](https://github.com/vormkracht10/laravel-google-analytics-v4) v4 retrieve all data like pageviews, events, ecommerce transactions and more from Google Analytics version 4 using the Google API.

+* Laravel[Helpers](https://github.com/rmunate/LaravelHelpers).
+Standard creation and and use of helpers within the Laravel framework through classes, a simple, efficient, and elegant way to execute your application's own methods from any class or view.

 * [php-heic-to-jpg](https://github.com/MaestroError/php-heic-to-jpg) The easiest way to convert HEIC/HEIF images to JPEG with PHP and Laravel framework.
 It uses binary file created with Go language and has no dependencies on any other PHP libraries, extensions or third-part software

 * [Hooks for Alpine.js](https://github.com/ryangjchandler/alpine-hooks) contains a variety of hooks for [Alpine.js](https://alpinejs.dev/) that can be used to improve the developer experience of common front-end development tasks.